ACMUS-MIR/academic-kickstart/content/authors/lopez/_index.md

 ---

-I am a specialist in arts and folklore education, graduated in Music education, agronomist.
-He currently works as a teacher and member of the Regional Musical Research Group, attached to the Faculty of Arts of the University of Antioquia.
-Author of books, articles and records on Colombian folk tradition music.
+I am a musical and musicological researcher.
+I currently work as a professor and member of the Músicas Regionales Research Group, attached to the Faculty of Arts of the University of Antioquia.
+I have written books, articles and records on Colombian folk tradition.